Cell Therapy Shrinks Tumors in 63%

 Market Context

 The global mesothelioma drug market is projected to reach $12.2 billion by 2034.
-Several CAR-T programs are under development for mesothelioma, including SynKIR-110, which received FDA Fast Track designation in 2024.
+Several CAR-T programs are under development for mesothelioma, including SynKIR-110, which received FDA Fast Track designation in April 2023.

-The partnership represents what the companies describe as an “East to West” strategy—leveraging scientific innovation from China alongside Australian clinical and manufacturing capabilities.
+The partnership represents what the companies describe as an “East to West” strategy.
+Leveraging scientific innovation from China alongside Australian clinical and manufacturing capabilities.

 What This Means for Patients